 “So, tell me, Blanche Robbins, what do you do for fun?”

-I barely had time to even ponder the question, let alone answer it.
+I barely had time to even ponder the question, let alone answer it before I was summoned from the house.

 “Mama?”
 Jackson’s voice called to me from the living room.
 “Aunt Edith says to ask you if I can have some ice cream.”